A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Garden House is a kiosk in the center of the Japanese Pavilion that serves a variety of beverages.

-They have their menu on a QR code outside of the kiosk.
+The menu is accessible via a QR code.
 This location sells cocktails, plum wine, sake, beer, and other beverages.
-You can preview their menu here.

 Kabuki Cafe

-Kabuki Cafe is one of the first kiosks you’ll run into after leaving the American Adventure Pavilion.
-This counter service location is popular for serving Kakigori, Japanese shaved ice.
+Kabuki Cafe is one of the first kiosks you’ll encounter after leaving the American Pavilion.
+This counter-service location is popular for serving Kakigori, AKA Japanese shaved ice.

-On a previous visit, I tried Kakigori and had half of it covered with the sweet milk topping.
+On a previous visit, I tried Kakigori, half of which was covered with a sweet milk topping.
 Here’s a picture of how my order turned out.
-One half was tangerine flavor, and the other was cherry.
+It was a tangerine and cherry flavor.

 Here is the side that was covered in sweet milk.
 It is one of the sweeter treats in the World Showcase.